emmakoehmstedt/healthy-games-for-healthy-people-and-healthy-planet/docs/software-development-process.md

 Definition of done is a set of criteria that guarantees quality and completeness of changes made to the project.
 Our definition of done includes the following steps:
 - Present the sketch or idea to the project partners and get their approval.
 - Distribute the work required to meet the acceptance criteria to the team members.
-- Perform unit testing and integration testing for the changes.
-- Review the changes by at least two team members and merge them into the main branch.
+- Review the changes by at least one team member and merge them into the main branch.
 - Update the documentation, the release notes, and the Kanban board.
 - Prepare a demo for the next project partner meeting and get feedback.
 - Evaluate and avoid any breaking changes or minor bugs caused by the new feature.
-- Deploy the changes to staging.
+- Deploy the changes

 # Release Cycle
-Our release schedule will emphasize continuous development and testing with a scheduled major release at the end of every term (3 months).
+Our release schedule will emphasize continuous development and testing.

 Every team member will work on their section or issue.
 Then the section or issue will get staged for testing and quality assurance.
-After it is tested, the issue will be double checked by two team members and merged to the main branch on Github.
+The issue will be reviewed by at least one team member and merged to the main branch on Github.

 Use semantic versioning; Major, Minor, and Patch:
 - Increment the Major version for changes that could break compatibility with the project’s existing code.